Why I'm Building a Programming Language for AI Agents

 The broader bet

-But there is also a structural mismatch between how agents generate code and how most languages expect code to be produced, edited, and verified.
+I do not think coding-agent reliability is only a model problem.
+Better models, better prompting, and better tools all help.
+But underneath that there is a structural mismatch: the way agents generate code does not match the way most languages expect code to be produced, edited, and verified.

 if agents are going to write a large share of the code, the language should expose explicit contracts at the points where failure is most expensive.

-X07 is my attempt at building that idea all the way through:
+X07 is my attempt at building that idea all the way through: the language, the toolchain, the MCP kit, the WASM target, and the review and trust artifacts that let you check the result.